Public Horseback Riding FAQ

 - Since the business receives a material benefit from the work, it’s actually not legal to have (unpaid) volunteers under Federal FLSA and Oregon BOLI laws.
 This is only possible at the rescue and other organizations that are legally non-profits.

 - The liability related to our worker’s compensation and business insurance.

-We realize that many boarding barns engage in such practices, but make no mistake that it is still no legal to do so.
+We realize that many boarding barns engage in such practices, but make no mistake that it is still not legal to do so.
 This is a change from the past history of this facility and we apologize for the inconvenience.
-If you’re interested in applying for part-time employment with us please email email@example.com
+If you’re interested in applying for part or full-time employment with us, please email firstname.lastname@example.org